 This module is compulsory for all Single Honours degree programmes in Economics.

-This module is an elective for all Joint Honours degree programmes in Economics.
+This module is optional for all Joint Honours degree programmes in Economics.

 This module is not available to students across other degree programmes in the University.